ThisIsNotANamepng/blog/articles/Introduction.md

 Ultimately in my career I want to go into intelligence, specifically cyber threat analysis.

+But just because I like the theoretical side of cybersecurity doesn't mean I'm a stranger to the technical side.
+I'm familiar with popular cyber tools and use them in [my research](research/AIMS), I took cyber and networking courses at [Waukesha County Technical College](https://www.wctc.edu/) during senior year of high school, and the team I was a part of won sixth out of seventy one teams at the 2024 [Cyphercon](https://cyphercon.com/) CTF.

 I'm the president of UWEC's Model UN Club, the treasurer for UWEC's Student Association for Computing Machinery, and a member of UWEC's DECA.

 I'm in tech, so I'm obliged to have the stereotypical hobbies of going outside, hiking, kayaking, and reading.
 I like to paint, I play the trumpet, guitar, and ukulele.